Scenario steps¶

 This step clears the contents of elements from the Dataiku Flow:

-This step runs the checks defined on elements from the Dataiku Flow:
+This step computes the checks or data quality rules defined on elements from the Dataiku Flow:

-The outcomes of the checks (OK, ERROR, WARNING), along with the optional message defined by the checks, are available to subsequent steps as variables (See Variables in scenarios).
+The outcomes of the checks and rules (OK, ERROR, WARNING), along with the optional message, are available to subsequent steps as variables (See Variables in scenarios).

 This step runs the probes defined on elements from the Dataiku Flow: